 HM was in residence at Buckingham Palace for 111 days in the last calendar year.Filed under British Royals

-Tagged Buckingham Palace, Elizabeth II, Finances, Palaces.
+Tagged Buckingham Palace, Elizabeth II of the United Kingdom, Finances, Palaces.